 When Google started pushing for responsive design or user experience back in 2015, there were more desktop users than mobile users.
-As you know, from 2015 to 2020, the digital marketing skyrocketed and seemed to have found a quick short cut, something like a wormhole.
+As you know, from 2015 to 2020, digital marketing skyrocketed and seemed to have found a quick shortcut, something like a wormhole.
 Now, we are in a stage wherein mobile users are more in number than desktop users.

-Having said that, the process of designing websites are yet to get that upliftment.
-Even now, some agencies build websites for desktop while mobile design comes in the second phase.
+Having said that, the process of designing websites is yet to get that upliftment.
+Even now, some agencies build websites for desktops while mobile design comes in the second phase.
 Google has pushed mobile-first indexing, and this is an indication from Google to take a U-turn.

 If you’re an agency owner, ensure that the clients have a website that is mobile-centric first and then desktop.
 If you need inspiration, check out the new Google UI.
 The Google search UI was first done on mobile and then adapted to desktop.
 Here is an example:

 Check for SSL Certification

 Business owners spend a lot of money designing websites expecting immediate results.
 A majority of them are little aware of how the whole web ecosystem works.
 Disenchanted with the outcome, many of these website owners abandon their sites and seek other options to get traction for their business.

 But taking care of a few basic things can ensure that your client’s website is on par with the industry standards.
 SSL certification is one such factor.
 Though easy to implement, it gets little attention from website owners.

 Google has been pushing websites to get SSL certified.
 The chrome browser now shows all non-SSL/non-HTTPS websites as insecure.
 This is a clear indication that Google has some bad blood against the sites that are yet to make the transition to HTTPS.

 We have been keeping a close watch on the Search Engine Results Pages and have found that Google prefers ranking secured websites over insecure ones.
 Future chrome browser updates are another reason why you must push your clients to have HTTPS websites.